Creating a fairer Britain

 The Equality Act came into force on 1 October 2010.
 Some of the information on this page may be out of date.

 People can encounter unlawful age discrimination at work and in education and training.
-The law on age discrimination will change on October 1st 2012 to bring in a ban on age discrimination in the provision of services, carrying out public functions and activities of clubs and associations.
-This website will be updated with new guidance shortly.
+There is now a ban on age discrimination in the provision of services, carrying out public functions and activities of clubs and associations.

 An example of direct age discrimination in employment would be an IT company with a policy of not recruiting older employees because they didn’t fit in with the youthful culture of the company.
 Age discrimination legislation applies throughout employment: from recruitment advertising to pension rules.
 However, there are circumstances in which age discrimination is allowed.
 See ‘When is age discrimination lawful?’.